AQA A-Level Physics · 7407 AS / 7408 A2

 Use them

-Useful for checking your own understanding or brainstorming analogies.
-Weak at A-Level physics — confuses AS and A2 scope, mishandles calculus, and mark schemes are unreliable.
+Useful for checking your own understanding or brainstorming.
+Less reliable for A-Level physics specifically — can confuse AS and A2 scope, can mishandle calculus where the spec requires it.

 Use us